 - Employ copyediting skills when necessary, which shows clients you really care about their content.

 Clients appreciate that you understand their message and context.
 If you just go through a project correcting spelling and punctuation, you aren’t doing your due diligence as a proofreader.

 To make yourself more marketable, and to meet the growing expectations of proofreaders, you need to know some basic copyediting skills.

-That’s why I created my course High-Level Proofreading And Copyediting Pro to teach you both proofreading and copyediting, and to help you gain professional-level skills and knowledge, straight out of the gate.
+That’s why I created my program The Editorial Business Bundle to teach you both proofreading and copyediting, and to help you gain professional-level skills and knowledge, straight out of the gate.

 If you don’t want to freelance and hustle, then maybe a full-time in-house position is better suited for you.
 You’d have a consistent pay cheque, benefits, and a set routine.
 In-house proofreaders work for businesses where content plays a part in their strategy or product development, and who are generating content on a regular basis.